 Make sure beans and potato are cooked.
 I cooked the potato in the microwave but the oven would work too.
 Just don’t boil because that brings in too much moisture.

 - Cook farro according to package directions.

 - While farro is cooking, make avocado slaw by mashing avocado and mixing well with cabbage and salt.

 Put all ingredients (except 1/4 cup salsa) into a blender and puree until smooth.
 Add in the extra 1/4 cup and pulse in for a chunky addition.

 - Once farro is done cooking, add to food processor and pulse until chopped a bit.

 - Transfer to a mixing bowl, taste and add salt if needed.
 Mix salt in using your hands.

 Put mixture into the fridge for at least 20 minutes, an hour is best.
 Making this the night before and letting it sit is even better.
 This helps all flavors marinate and combine into a more flavorful burger.

 Once mixture is ready, shape into 4 patties.
-Using an indoor or outdoor grill on medium high, grill on each side for 20 minutes.
+Using an indoor or outdoor grill on medium high, grill on each side for about 10 minutes.
 You can also bake these on parchment lined cookie sheet on 375°F (190°C) for 15-20 minutes on each side.

 - Build burgers with all preferred toppings.
 All of them are highly recommended for the optimum summer burger!